Bloody Sunday (1972): Murder charges

 In December 2023, an evidentiary hearing was held to decide whether or not to proceed to trial.
 Judge Magill ruled that "Soldier F" should face trial at Belfast Crown Court.
 The soldier appeared in court for the first time on 14 June 2024.
-In December 2024, "Soldier F" pleaded not guilty to two charges of murder and five of attempted murder after Judge Mr. Justice Fowler overruled attempts by the soldier's lawyers to have the case dismissed.
+In December 2024, "Soldier F" pleaded not guilty to two charges of murder and five of attempted murder, after Judge Fowler overruled attempts by the soldier's lawyers to have the case dismissed.
 The trial was scheduled to begin in mid-September 2025.

 Soldier F murder trial

-On 15 September 2025 at Belfast Crown Court, the former British paratrooper known as "Soldier F" went on trial for the murder of William McKinney and James Wray, as well as five counts of attempted murder (regarding Patrick O'Donnell, Joseph Friel, Joe Mahon, Michael Quinn and an unknown person) on Bloody Sunday.
-The defendant, who was screened from public view by a black curtain, pleaded not guilty to all charges before judge Patrick Lynch at the non-jury court.
+On 15 September 2025, at Belfast Crown Court, the former British paratrooper known as "Soldier F" went on trial for the murder of William McKinney and James Wray, as well as five counts of attempted murder (regarding Patrick O'Donnell, Joseph Friel, Joe Mahon, Michael Quinn and an unknown person) on Bloody Sunday.
+The defendant, who was screened from public view by a black curtain, pleaded not guilty to all charges before Judge Patrick Lynch at the non‑jury court.

-The Saville Inquiry concluded that there was "no doubt" Soldier F had shot Michael Kelly, Patrick Doherty and Barney McGuigan (in the back of the head as he went to help Doherty) and that they were all unarmed.
-At the Inquiry, Soldier F admitted that he shot the three victims, but claimed they were petrol bombers or had a weapon.
-However, evidence from the Inquiry was inadmissible for the murder trial.

-Regarding the media attention the trial would attract, Lynch later highlighted a recent Twitter post by loyalist blogger Jamie Bryson that caused him "concerns" under the Contempt of Court Act, remarking that if the current trial was taking place in front of a jury it could have led to a mistrial application.
-After Bryson then attempted to submit a letter to Lynch personally regarding the case, it was announced that the matter had been referred to the Director of Public Prosecutions to consider if there was any contempt of court regarding this inappropriate attempt to communicate with a trial judge.

-Opening statements

-Prosecutor Louis Mably described to the court how a group of soldiers, including "Soldier F", had opened fire on a group of unarmed civilians in Glenfada Park North area of the Bogside as they began to run away, and that McKinney and Wray were killed while several others were injured.
-Mably asserted that statements recorded by the Royal Military Police in the aftermath placed "Soldier F" at the scene and that he had also fired his service weapon during the incident.
-All of the dead and wounded had gunshot wounds either in the back or their sides, Mably added, while informing the court that Joe Mahon, Michael Quinn and Joseph Friel would be taking the stand to give eye witness evidence for the prosecution around the circumstances of how they were shot on the day in question.